Vyral/carlos-gutierrez/_posts/2020-12-30-our-expectations-and-goals-for-2021.md

 {% include pullquote.html %}

 That said, **there are also still a lot of people moving out of the state**, and we expect that to continue at a very high level here in 2021.
 I know quite a few people who are moving to Arizona, Idaho, Utah, and even North Carolina.
 Larger homes are still popular with those who are working from home.
-Bigger homes allow people to add things on, like ADUs, which can be used for gyms, office spaces, and so on.
+Bigger homes allow people to add things on, like ADUs, which can be used for gyms, office spaces, and more.

 Now, let’s talk about our goals for 2021.
 In 2020, I helped over 53 families make great moves, and **my goal for this year is to help at least 75**.
-I hired a director of client success to help us elevate our service to the highest level of any other real estate professionals in San Diego.
+I hired a director of client success to help us elevate our service to the highest level of any real estate professional in San Diego.

 If you’re looking to make a move or invest in a home this year, give us a call.
 We’d love to sit down for a short, 15-minute interview with you to see if we can help you reach your goals.
 Until then, we hope you have an amazing 2021\!
 It’s going to be an awesome year.